nareshgundla/benchmarksetup/roles/hiveonspark/README.md

  * Copies Spark jars to Hive Lib folder

 ## Getting Started
- * Configuration : All Variable Need to be Configured in hadoop_variable.yml file approporiate to you cluster
+ * Configuration : All Variables Need to be Configured in hadoop_variable.yml file approporiate to you cluster
  * Running Ansible role
 ```
 ansible-playbook playbook.yml -tags hiveonspark